takien/Easy-Options/README.md

 * Flexible menu location.
 Where you want to place the menu for options page is your choice.
 * Each option group is saved in one row of wp_options table, no wasting your database.

+## Cangelog

+1.4
+* fix double messages if setting is more than 1 tab.
+* add version number to class name
+* add init() method

 ## Get Started